Inspiration / How To / How-To: Proper Wall Sconce Placement

 How-To: Proper Wall Sconce Placement

 Lighting brings certainty to a space.
 It clearly defines hidden corners and highlights important design details while cohesively creating purpose to the room it illuminates.
 A well-placed light fixture has the power to shape the way a room looks and feels.
-But understanding how to layer lighting and create visual variety can be challenging.
-As with most things, balance is important, which is why after all the surface mounts and pendants are hung, we look to the small and mighty wall sconce to add that finishing touch.
+But understanding how to layer lighting, opens in a new tab and create visual variety can be challenging.
+As with most things, balance is important, which is why after all the surface mounts and pendants are hung, we look to the small and mighty wall sconce, opens in a new tab to add that finishing touch.

 Many people would agree that when it comes to selecting sconces, the first step is to find the perfect style and finish to complement their space.
 While this is certainly true, it is equally important to consider placement and functionality, which is the part most people find challenging.
 While there are no hard and fast rules, we have a few guidelines we tend to stick to when it comes to installing wall sconces, and we thought we’d share them below.